Education Specialist Degree in School Psychology

 Our students can get involved in the CSULB School Psychology Student Association (SPSA).
 This is a student run organization that is very active in promoting research, mentorship, networking, and leadership among the program students and alumni.
 The School Psychology Student Association earned an award in 2013 through CSULB Student Life and Development in recognition of excellent programming throughout the year!
 To see more, click here.

-*For more reason to attend CSULB click here
+*For more reasons to attend CSULB, click here.

-- Prospective applicants are invited to attend one of our monthly informational meetings to speak with students of the program.
-These meetings are held at Starbucks on Bellflower Blvd, just South of Spring St. (2890 Bellflower Blvd., Long Beach).
-Meeting dates for the 2013-2014 school as as follows:
+Prospective applicants are invited to attend one of our informational meetings to speak with students currently enrolled in the program.
+These meetings are held at Coffee Bean and Tea Leaf (1996 Ximeno Avenue, Long Beach) from 4-5 p.m.

 - For more information about the field of School Psychology, please go to http://www.nasponline.org/index.aspx

-- The CSULB Graduate Studies Office of the College of Education will offer workshops for prospective students during Fall semester.
-The schedule for the workshops is on their Web site at: https://www.ced.csulb.edu/graduate/events-prospective-students
+- The CSULB Graduate Studies Office of the College of Education offers workshops for prospective students.
+The schedule for the workshops is available at: https://www.ced.csulb.edu/graduate/events-prospective-students

 College of Education